CloudWizard’s Security & Access Architecture

 AWS cross-account IAM role using STS AssumeRole for secure read-only access

-CloudWizard assumes this role using short-lived STS credentials that automatically expire.
-No static access keys are created or stored.
-Access occurs exclusively through standard AWS API calls.
+CloudWizard assumes this role using short‑lived STS credentials that automatically expire.
+No static IAM access keys are created or stored.
+All access occurs exclusively through standard AWS API calls from the CloudWizard AWS account to yours.

 This model aligns with AWS‑recommended cross‑account security architecture and is widely used by enterprise security tooling providers and audit firms.